codepope/codepope/README.md

   Swift, Deno/Typescript, always Go,

 - ⚡ Fun fact: ...
-   I have too many devices and too little time which I share at Makeroni.cc, an online popup makerspace (which will emerge in physical space in future... come along and join in on our Saturday 12pm GMT to 4PM get-togethers.
+   I have too many devices and too little time which I share at Makeroni.cc, an online (on [Discord](https://discord.gg/HYYXHSu)) popup makerspace (which will emerge in physical space in future... come along and join in on our Saturday 12pm GMT to 4PM get-togethers.